ShaiGilboa/m4-1-react--intro-and-props/__lecture/lecture-1-intro.md

 # React vs ReactDOM

 - React is platform-independent
-- ReactDOM is all the code specific for web (as opposed to, for example, React Native).
+- ReactDOM is all the code specific for web (as opposed to, for example, React Native (for mobile apps)).

 ---